TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/scheme/index.md/index.md

 ```bash
 csi -s hello-world.scm
 ```
-That will run the Scheme file as a script which will quickly print the “Hello, World!” string.
+That will run the Scheme file as a script which will quickly print the "Hello, World!" string.